Tijuana River Valley Historical Ecology Investigation

 The project's geographic scope encompassed the estuarine and alluvial portions of the Tijuana River watershed from the river mouth in southern San Diego County to the Rodriguez Dam in Tijuana, Mexico.

-The report can be downloaded for free as a pdf at the link provided below (under "Key Materials").
+The report can be downloaded for free as a pdf.
 Printed copies of the report are also available through Amazon Books.